Halloween H20: 20 Years Later

-Halloween H20: Twenty Years Later (also known as simply Halloween H20) is a 1998 American slasher film directed by Steve Miner, and starring Jamie Lee Curtis, LL Cool J, Adam Arkin, Michelle Williams, Janet Leigh and Josh Hartnett in his film debut.
-It is the seventh installment in the Halloween franchise.
-Ignoring the Jamie Lloyd story arc of the previous three installments, H20 is a direct sequel to Halloween II (1981).
+Halloween H20: Twenty Years Later is a 1998 American slasher film directed by Steve Miner, and starring Jamie Lee Curtis, Adam Arkin, Michelle Williams, Adam Hann-Byrd, Jodi Lyn O'Keefe, Janet Leigh, Josh Hartnett in his film debut, LL Cool J and Joseph Gordon-Levitt.
+It is the seventh installment in the Halloween franchise and a sequel to Halloween II (1981), ignoring the Thorn Trilogy story arc of the previous three installments.
 It follows a post-traumatic Laurie Strode, who has faked her death in order to go into hiding from her murderous brother, Michael Myers, who finds her working at a private boarding school in California.

 Halloween H20 was released in the United States on August 5, 1998.
-The film received mixed or average reviews from critics, with many saying it was at that point the best of the sequels but still paled compared to the original.
-It grossed $75 million worldwide against a budget of $17 million, making it the highest-grossing film in the franchise until the release of the 2018 film.
-A sequel, Halloween: Resurrection, was released four years later in 2002.
-A remake of the original film would be released in 2007 with a sequel of its own in 2009, and later another trilogy of sequels throughout 2018, 2021, and 2022 that follow only the original film, disregarding all previous entries.
+The film received mixed reviews from critics, with many saying it was at that point the best of the sequels but still paled compared to the original.
+It grossed $75 million worldwide against a budget of $17 million, making it the highest-grossing film in the franchise.
+A sequel, Halloween: Resurrection, was released in 2002.